I am a master's-level social worker with experience ranging from therapeutic services with children and families to medical care.

 INTP means introverted, intuitive, thinking, and perceptive.
 These are the dreamers of the 16 personality types.
-The INTP personality believes that everything can be improved upon and have minds that are often filled with the theoretical possibilities.
+The INTP personality believes that everything can be improved upon and has a mind that's often filled with theoretical possibilities.
 This personality type values logic and clarity with an uncanny ability to analyze difficult situations, find patterns, and apply logic to just about anything.

 Typically, the INTP personality is very intelligent and insightful.
 They love new ideas and relish the opportunity to discuss these with other people.
 The INTP approaches problems with enthusiasm and skepticism.
-They can sometimes appear detached but this is largely due to the constant thinking process as INTPs are known to carry on full-fledged debates in their own heads.
+They can sometimes appear detached, but this is largely due to their constant thinking process.
+INTPs are known to carry on full-fledged debates in their own heads.